Examination Board: OCR www.ocr.org.uk

 A Level PE includes the compulsory study of: Applied Anatomy and Physiology, Exercise Physiology, Biomechanical Movement, Skill Acquisition, Sports Psychology, Sport and Society and the Role of Technology in Physical Activity and Sport.
-Alongside this are the skills of PE which are examined via the non-exam assessment component on performance.
+Alongside this are the skills of PE which are examined via the NEA component on performance.

 Component 1: Physiological Factors Affecting Performance